eclipse-m2e/m2e-core/org.eclipse.m2e.editor.lemminx/HOWTO-DEV.md

 ## How can I debug the LemMinX-Maven instance and m2e at the same time

+0. You need Eclipse Plugin Development Environment installed in your IDE.
-1. Get the code of lemminx-maven in your workspace, in a version that matches the one in org.eclipse.m2e.editor.lemminx
+1. Get the code of lemminx-maven in your workspace, in a version that matches the one in org.eclipse.m2e.editor.lemminx.
+You can see the version of lemminx-maven in the pom.xml of this module.
 2. Put breakpoints in code of Lemminx-Maven to see what step is going wrong.
 3. Create an "Eclipse Application" launch configuration for a child Eclipse IDE which does contain org.eclipse.m2e.editor.lemminx plugin and its depenndencies
-4. Tweak the launch configuration Java settings to add `-Dorg.eclipse.wildwebdeveloper.xml.internal.debugPort=8000`
+4. Tweak the launch configuration Java settings to add `-Dorg.eclipse.wildwebdeveloper.xml.internal.XMLLanguageServer.debugPort=8000`
 5. Launch it
 6. Ensure all XML files are closed (Language Server is stopped)
 7. Configure the child Eclipse IDE properly for your test (Maven settings and so on)